-- a) The BMP data we plan to report includes: implementation of a new BMP; maintenance of an existing BMP (not to be reported as a new practice); or renewed practices such as nutrient management plans. - b) With the exception of BMPs that fall within the New Performance Standards, we do not plan to report existing practices in a new year under a new BMP name.
-Using a complete data refresh anytime we upload stormwater BMP data to NEIEN, and keeping the State Unique ID for each BMP identical, New Performance Standard BMPs classification will be retroactive and will not result in double counting. - c) BMPs' units will be tracked directly.
+- a) The BMP data we plan to report includes: implementation of a new BMP; maintenance of an existing BMP (not to be reported as a new practice); or renewed practices such as nutrient management plans. - b) We do not plan to report existing practices in a new year under a new BMP name. - c) BMPs' units will be tracked directly.
 Units will not be calculated by estimating a percentage of total acres available.